Fields of interest

 Our applied research is closely related to the basic research and is at present mainly focussed on oil-related microbiology.
 Our reserach is however also relevant to pollution, food for commercial marine resources, and harmful algal blooms.

-The group has close working relationships organized both trough reserach networks (NORFA, ESF, NSF, EU-NoE, MESOCOSM) and in the form of reserach projects (EU, NSF).
+The group has close working relationships organized both trough reserach networks (NORFA, ESF, NSF, EU-NoE, MESOCOSM, Aquacosm) and in the form of reserach projects (EU, RCN).